July 16 – 19, 2015 in Golden, CO at the American Mountaineering Museum

-- Friday afternoon and evening we will include some free time in the schedule for your family to explore Golden on your own, or socialize with other campers.
-There are many opportunities for swimming, hiking, shopping, and dining, all close to our hotel and meeting space.
+- There are many opportunities for swimming, hiking, shopping, and dining, all close to our hotel and meeting space.

 - Our Saturday evening Dinner and Dance Party will be held at the Filipino American Community of Colorado’s Cultural Center, where we will spend some relaxing time with our wonderful community volunteers.